 Chapter 13 of the NDP outlines a vision for building a capable and developmental state through interdepartmental coordination and strengthening local government.
-This vision is expressed specifically through Priority 4 (spatial integration, human settlements and local government) of government's 2019-2024 MTSF, with which the work of the DCoG is closely aligned.

-Over the medium term, the department will continue to focus on: increasing access to basic services, mitigating against the risk of disasters, and creating income security in areas of high unemployment.
+The department remains committed to offering support and assistance to local governments in fulfilling their obligations for basic service delivery.
+In this regard, over the medium term, it will continue to focus on: increasing access to basic services, mitigating against the risk of disasters, and creating income security in areas of high unemployment.